Is the non-therapeutic circumcision of infant boys morally permissible?

 In fact, circumcision first became a standard medical practice in the US, and subsequently a mindless cultural habit, specifically as a means to combat masturbation.
-The aim, that is, was to reduce the sexual function of the penis:
+The aim, that is, was to reduce the sexual functions of the penis:

 In cases of masturbation we must, I believe, break the habit by inducing such a condition of the parts as will cause too much local suffering to allow of the practice being continued.
 For this purpose, if the prepuce [foreskin] is long, we may circumcise the male patient with present and probably with future advantage; the operation, too, should not be performed under chloroform, so that the pain experienced may be associated with the habit we wish to eradicate. (“On An Injurious Habit Occasionally Met with in Infancy and Early Childhood.”
 The Lancet, Vol. 1; 7 April 1860.)

 We’ve moved past the folly of anti-masturbationism; we should move past the habit of circumcision as well.

 Just one more point before I close.
 I want to address the “religious” issue head on—not the puritanical one about masturbation, but rather the matter of circumcision’s being a rite for Jews and Muslims.
 Some say that cutting off foreskins is sacred to members of these faiths, and that no one has a right to criticize the religious and cultural traditions of other groups.
 I simply disagree.
-Secular circumcision is painful and unethical; and religious circumcision is painful and unethical as well (as some religious circumcisers will freely admit), for precisely the reasons I have already given.
+If secular circumcision is unethical for the reasons I have described; then religious circumcision is unethical for similar reasons (as some religious circumcisers will freely admit).
 The problematic aspects of involuntary genital surgery don’t simply go away when you cloak them in tradition.

 I know that some will find this view offensive.
 Consider this message from a man named Steve: